queue-miscreant/nvim-image-extmarks/README.md

 TODOs
 -----

+- FOLDS
+- Images crop to window width
+- Tabpage aggregation uses global tty positions
+    - Easier to cut down on redraws if only one window is scrolled
 - Hide text behind extmark with highlight
-- Images crop to window width
+    - This is more difficult than it seems.
+256-color terminals use `gui` highlights, which don't support `start=`/`stop=`
 - Improve display after Ex command with multiline output?
 - Crop thresholds